-All Classes Held Online-Only for Spring/Summer 2021
+All Classes Held Online-Only until further notice

 Unless otherwise stated, no previous experience is needed for any classes.